What is Adaptive Cards?

 So if you're after a CMS for Cards, then you will find Adaptive Cards alone (even including Bot Services) isn't going to be a one-stop shop.

-Despite only a small number of platforms that support Adaptive Cards, they use different versions which differ in functionality.
+Despite only a handful of platforms supporting Adaptive Cards, they use different versions which differ in functionality.
 For example at the time of writing, Microsoft Teams was on version 1.0, Webex Teams on 1.1 and Bot Framework on 1.2.

-With that there might be some odd constraints when making a pretty looking Card, for example you need v1.1 to show specific image sizes, or v1.2 so you can show Action buttons in places other than along the bottom.
+With that there might be some odd constraints when making a pretty looking Card.
+For instance, you need v1.1 to show specific image sizes, or v1.2 so you can show Action buttons in places other than along the bottom.

 In a future v1.3 it looks like we might get media queries for responsive layouts, as well as GIF and SVG support.
 While cool this just exacerbates the problem that your pretty Card may not look so pretty everywhere.